-- Are the same genes or gene pathways responsible for parallel patterns of physiological adaptation observed across populations and species?
+(2) Are the same genes or pathways responsible for convergent adaptations in different species?

-- Are the suites of traits that evolve during domestication genetically correlated?
+(3) Are suites of traits that co-evolve genetically co-regulated?

 Alfaqih MA, Brunelli JP, Drew RE & Thorgaard GH.
 (2009).
 Mapping of five candidate sex-determining loci in rainbow trout (Oncorhynchus mykiss).
 BMC Genetics 10, 2.

 Chapalamadugu KC, Robison BD, Drew RE, Powell MS, Hill RA, Amberg JJ, Rodnick KJ, Hardy RW, Hill ML, Murdoch GK.
 (2009).
 Dietary carbohydrate level affects transcription factor expression that regulates skeletal muscle myogenesis in rainbow trout.
-Comp Biochem Physiol Part B Biochem Mol Biol 153:66-72.
+Comparative Biochemistry and Physiology Part B Biochem Mol Biol 153, 66-72.

 Phillips RB, DeKoning JJ, Ventura AB, Nichols KM, Drew RE, Chaves LD, Reed KM, Felip A, Thorgaard GH.
-Accepted.
-Recombination is suppressed over a large region of the rainbow trout Y Chromosome.
-Animal Genetics.
+(2009).
+Recombination is suppressed over a large region of the rainbow trout Y chromosome.
+Animal Genetics 40, 925-932.

 Barroso RM, Wheeler PA, LaPatra SE, Drew RE & Thorgaard GH.
 (2008).
 QTL for IHNV resistance and growth identified in a rainbow (Oncorhynchus mykiss) X Yellowstone cutthroat (Oncorhynchus clarki bouvieri) trout cross.
 Aquaculture 277, 156-163.

 Heredia-Middleton P, Brunelli J, Drew RE & Thorgaard GH.
 (2008).
 Heat shock protein (HSP70) RNA expression differs among rainbow trout (Oncorhynchus mykiss) clonal lines.
-Comp Biochem Physiol Part B Biochem Mol Biol 149, 552–556.
+Comparative Biochemistry and Physiology Part B Biochem Mol Biol 149, 552–556.

 Robison BD, Drew RE, Murdoch GK, Powell M, Rodnick KJ, Settles M, Stone D, Churchill E, Hill RA, Papasani MR, Lewis SS & Hardy RW.
 (2008).
 Sexual dimorphism in hepatic gene expression and the response to dietary carbohydrate manipulation in the zebrafish (Danio rerio).
-Comp Biochem Physiol Part D Genomics and Proteomics 3, 141-154.
+Comparative Biochemistry and Physiology Part D Genomics and Proteomics 3, 141-154.

 Drew RE, Schwabl H, Wheeler PA & Thorgaard GH.
 (2007).
 Detection of QTL influencing cortisol levels in rainbow trout (Oncorhynchus mykiss).
 Aquaculture 272, S183–S194.

 Brown KH, Drew RE, Weber LA & Thorgaard GH.
 (2006).
 Intraspecific variation in the rainbow trout mitochondrial DNA genome.
-Comp Biochem Physiol Part D Genomics and Proteomics 1, 219-226.
+Comparative Biochemistry and Physiology Part D Genomics and Proteomics 1, 219-226.

 Landis ED, Palti Y, Dekoning J, Drew R, Phillips RB & Hansen JD.
 (2006).
 Identification and regulatory analysis of rainbow trout tapasin and tapasin-related genes.
 Immunogenetics 58, 56-69.